 “We just stole the Croatian word for ‘apple,’” said Estrada by way of explaining their distillate’s moniker.
 To further demystify the liquor for potential consumers, she describes its flavor profile as being similar to “Calvados [a French apple brandy] on the front end and bourbon on the back.”

 The distillery’s copious use of apples (Jabuka is made from 80 percent apples and 20 percent rice) highlights another key element of the company philosophy: supporting local farms and other businesses.
-Because while their rice comes from California, their fruit comes from Wilklow Orchards in upstate New York, and aging barrels come from Brooklyn distillers (like Stillhouse, whose used bourbon barrels are utilized to age both their Jabuka and rice whisky).
+Because while the rice comes from decidedly un-local California, the fruit hails from Wilklow Orchards in upstate New York, and supplying the aging barrels are several different Brooklyn distillers (like, for instance, Stillhouse, whose used bourbon barrels are utilized to age both their Jabuka and rice whisky).

 MÔTÔ Spirits is also looking to tailor future distillates around more unusual products grown by Empire State farmers.
 Estrada clearly enjoys a challenge.